mitotic/graphterm/docs/virtual-setup.rst

     an Anaconda or Enthought Python environment, for example.

- 2. Say all the user home directories begin with ``/Users...``, then run the following command to start the GraphTerm server as the ``root`` user:
+ 2. Say all the user home directories begin with ``/Users...``, then run a command like the following to start the GraphTerm server as the ``root`` user:

    ``gtermserver --daemon=start --auth_type=multiuser --user_setup=manual --users_dir=/Users --logging --port=80 --host=server_domain_name_or_ip``